 The cases of Floyd Brown and Greg Taylor were the subjects of a CNN documentary entitled “CNN Presents: Rogue Justice,” which aired in January, 2011.
 Greg Taylor’s case was the subject of a documentary entitled “6,139 Days: The True Story of Greg Taylor,” produced by WRAL TV in Raleigh, NC, which aired in 2012.

-In 2009, Mike was named as a “Rising Star” by Super Lawyers Magazine and was named as a “Super Lawyer” in 2012 and 2013 by the same publication.
+In 2009, Mike was named as a “Rising Star” by Super Lawyers Magazine and has been named as a “Super Lawyer” in 2012, 2013, and 2014 by the same publication.
 He was selected for inclusion in the “Legal Elite” by Business North Carolina Magazine in 2012 and 2013.
 Mike has also been named, by two separate honorary organizations, as one of the top 100 trial lawyers in North Carolina in the specialty of criminal defense.
-He was given that honor in 2012 and again 2013 by The National Trial Lawyers: Top 100 Trial Lawyers, and in 2013 by the American Society of Legal Advocates.
+He was given that honor in 2012, 2013, and 2014 by The National Trial Lawyers: Top 100 Trial Lawyers, and in 2013 and 2014 by the American Society of Legal Advocates.
 In 2013, Mike was awarded a Peer Review Rating of “AV” by Martindale-Hubbell/Lexis-Nexis, the highest rating awarded by that organization.
 The “AV certification mark, also designated as “preeminent” is a significant rating accomplishment – a testament to the fact that a lawyer’s peers rank him or her at the highest level of professional excellence

 Mike’s practice focuses on all aspects of criminal trial practice in both state and federal courts, with the primary emphasis of his practice centering on high level felonies.